justintv/Twitch-API/authentication.md

 # Authentication

-This page will explain how to allow users from your service or application to access, update, or in general interact with their Twitch account.
+This page will explain how to allow users from your service or application to access, update, and generally interact with their Twitch account.

+We provide three ways for obtaining access to a Twitch account on behalf of the user.
+We use the [OAuth 2.0 protocol] for authentication, but only certain parts which we outline below.

 When working with the Twitch API, you must follow some simple rules to protect user data.
-This page should help you understand how Twitch authenticates applications and users, and how to perform actions on behalf of Twitch users.
+This page should help you understand how Twitch authenticates applications and users, and how to perform actions using our API on behalf of Twitch users.

-We use the [OAuth 2.0 protocol] for authentication, but only certain parts.
-This page will explain the parts that we use and how they interact with the API.

 [OAuth 2.0 protocol]:http://hueniverse.com/2010/05/introducing-oauth-2-0

 ### Developer Setup

 To make an application that uses the Twitch API, you will first need to create a "Developer Application" from the [applications tab][] of your Twitch settings page.
-When creating the app, you'll need to enter in your __redirect uri__, which is where users get redirected after they have authorized your application.
+When creating this app, you'll need to enter in your __redirect URI__, which is where users are redirected after having authorized your application.

 After you have an application, you are assigned a __client id__.
 Some authentication flows require a __client secret__ as well, so you can generate one on the same page.
 Client ids are public and can be shared (e.g. embedded in the source of a web page), but client secrets are equivalent to a password for your application and _must_ be kept confidential.